EdVassie/SQL-FineBuild/README.md

 ﻿# SQL-FineBuild v3.4.2

+SQL FineBuild provides 1-click install and best-practice configuration on Windows of SQL Server 2017 through to SQL Server 2005.

- This is a Beta version of SQL FineBuild v3.4.2
+**This is a Beta version of SQL FineBuild v3.4.2.**  This Repository should be used to hold any enhancements from v3.4.0

- FineBuild v3.4.2 contains various small bug fixes.
-It also introduces support for Windows Server 2019.
+To prepare the code for use, download the relevant folder for your version of SQL Server, then download the _Build Scripts_ folder and copy it into the _\FineBuild_ folder.

 The files for each release of SQL Server are found in the _SQL2017_, _SQL2016_, etc folders.
-The _Build Scripts_ folder is common to all releases and is shown in a separate folder.
+The _Build Scripts_ folder is common to all releases and is in a separate folder.

-To prepare the v3.4.2 code for use, download the relevant folder for your version of SQL Server, then download the _Build Scripts_ folder and copy it into the _\FineBuild_ folder.

 Documentation is found on the [SQL FineBuild Wiki](https://github.com/SQL-FineBuild/Common/wiki).
 Issues shoud be logged in the [Issues List](https://github.com/SQL-FineBuild/Common/issues).

+Changes compared to v3.4.0 and v3.4.1:

+* Various small bug fixes
+* Added parameter /ClusWinSuffix:
+* Added parameters /ClusDBIPExtra: /ClusASIPExtra: /ClusRSIPExtra:
+* Added support for Windows Server 2019

+SQL FineBuild v3.5.0 and v3.4.2 currently are identical